Getting Started

 Properties

-tabview/edit memory content
+view/edit memory content

 done

-Issie also allows ROM and RAM initialisation via .ram
+ISSIE also allows ROM and RAM initialisation via .ram

-text files of hex data in the Issie directory.
-See the Issie Eratosthenes demo for an example of this.
+text files of hex data in the ISSIE directory.
+See the ISSIE Eratosthenes demo for an example of this.
 The memory component properties tab offers additional options when there .ram

 files present.